Will Michigan State cover the spread vs. Butler? Betting Trends, Record ATS

 Additional Michigan State vs Butler Insights & Trends

-- Last year, the 70.9 points per game the Spartans averaged were only 3.0 more points than the Bulldogs gave up (67.9).
+- Last year, the Spartans averaged 70.9 points per game, just three more points than the 67.9 the Bulldogs allowed.

 - Michigan State had an 8-8 record against the spread and a 13-4 record overall last season when putting up more than 67.9 points.

-- The Bulldogs put up an average of 65.3 points per game last year, just 2.6 fewer points than the 67.9 the Spartans allowed to opponents.
+- The Bulldogs scored an average of 65.3 points per game last year, just 2.6 fewer points than the 67.9 the Spartans allowed to opponents.

-- Butler went 12-1 against the spread and 13-0 overall when it scored more than 67.9 points last season.
+- When it scored more than 67.9 points last season, Butler went 12-1 against the spread and 13-0 overall.

 Bet on this or any college basketball matchup at BetMGM